PingleSlayer/ChessGPT/README.md

 ### Plan
 Here's a roadmap to transform ChessGPT from its inception to the ultimate chess companion:
-1. Obtain pretrained LLM or train own LLM.
+- Obtain pretrained LLM or train own LLM.
-2. Collect as much chess-related text data as possible.
+- Collect as much chess-related text data as possible.
-3. **Training 1:** Train model on data gathered in the previous step.
+- **Training 1:** Train model on data gathered in the previous step.
-4. Think of additional tasks and do prompt engineering on task prompts.
+- Think of additional tasks and do prompt engineering on task prompts.
-5. Collect human written examples of tasks (Reasoning + Response).
+- Collect human written examples of tasks (Reasoning + Response).
-6. Generate variations of data using chatGPT or other methods.
+- Generate variations of data using chatGPT or other methods.
-7. **Training 2:** Finetune model on collected data.
+- **Training 2:** Finetune model on collected data.
-8. **Release 1:** Use model for summarizing games, explaining basic moves, and answering chess trivia questions (English only).
+- **Release 1:** Use model for summarizing games, explaining basic moves, and answering chess trivia questions (English only).
-9. **Training 3:** Train model on unlabeled data (Response only for Tasks 6-22).
+- **Training 3:** Train model on unlabeled data (Response only for Tasks 6-22).
-10. **Release 2:** Use model for evaluating positions, estimating ELO, predicting the next move, and as a chess engine at a specific ELO (English only).
+- **Release 2:** Use model for evaluating positions, estimating ELO, predicting the next move, and as a chess engine at a specific ELO (English only).
-11. Translate human-written examples to common languages.
+- Translate human-written examples to common languages.
-12. **Training 4:** Finetune model on translated human-written examples.
+- **Training 4:** Finetune model on translated human-written examples.
-13. **Release 3:** Use model for all tasks from Releases 1 and 2 but in multiple languages.
+- **Release 3:** Use model for all tasks from Releases 1 and 2 but in multiple languages.
-14. **Training 5:** Perform RLHF on the model for checking/improving performance.
+- **Training 5:** Perform RLHF on the model for checking/improving performance.
-15. **Release 4:** Use model as the alpha version of the chess tutor.
+- **Release 4:** Use model as the alpha version of the chess tutor.
-16. Evaluate conversations ChessGPT had with users.
+- Evaluate conversations ChessGPT had with users.
-17. **Training 6:** Train model on evaluation data from the previous step.
+- **Training 6:** Train model on evaluation data from the previous step.
-18. **Release 5:** Use model as the beta version of the chess tutor.
+- **Release 5:** Use model as the beta version of the chess tutor.
-19. Consider making the model multi-agent.
+- Consider making the model multi-agent.
-20. **Training 7:** Train model through playing games against itself (Response only for Tasks 6-11) + Train on unlabeled data (Response only for Tasks 12-22).
+- **Training 7:** Train model through playing games against itself (Response only for Tasks 6-11) + Train on unlabeled data (Response only for Tasks 12-22).
-21. **Release 6:** Use this version as a super strong chess engine.
+- **Release 6:** Use this version as a super strong chess engine.
-22. **Training 8:** Perform RLHF on the model to check/improve performance.
+- **Training 8:** Perform RLHF on the model to check/improve performance.
-23. **Release 7:** Use this version for super strong chess tutor
+- **Release 7:** Use this version for super strong chess tutor

 ### Stages
-ChessGPT's training will progress through distinct stages, each focusing on different data types:
+ChessGPT's training will progress through distinct stages, each focusing on different data types.
-1. **Pretrained LLM:** Basic language understanding.
+- **Pretrained LLM:** Basic language understanding.
-2. **Pretrained Chess LLM:** Basic chess understanding.
+- **Pretrained Chess LLM:** Basic chess understanding.
-3. **Finetuned Chess LLM:** Mimic chess reasoning.
+- **Finetuned Chess LLM:** Mimic chess reasoning.
-4. **Improved Chess LLM:** Basic chess reasoning.
+- **Improved Chess LLM:** Basic chess reasoning.
-5. **Multilingual Chess LLM:** Chess reasoning in multiple languages.
+- **Multilingual Chess LLM:** Chess reasoning in multiple languages.
-6. **Alpha Chess Tutor LLM:** Basic chess tutoring.
+- **Alpha Chess Tutor LLM:** Basic chess tutoring.
-7. **Beta Chess Tutor LLM:** Improved chess tutoring.
+- **Beta Chess Tutor LLM:** Improved chess tutoring.
-8. **Expert Chess Player LLM:** Super strong chess engine.
+- **Expert Chess Player LLM:** Super strong chess engine.
-9. **Expert Chess Tutor LLM:** Expert chess tutoring.
+- **Expert Chess Tutor LLM:** Expert chess tutoring.

 ### Tasks
 ChessGPT's capabilities will be refined through various tasks, including:
-1. **Teach chess effectively**
+- **Teach chess effectively**
-2. **Answer chess trivia questions**
+- **Answer chess trivia questions**
-3. **Find the best move**
+- **Find the best move**
-4. **Evaluate position**
+- **Evaluate position**
-5. **Guess the ELO**
+- **Guess the ELO**
-6. **Predict next move**
+- **Predict next move**

 ### Reasoning
 I suggest having the model always output its reasoning before giving its response.